hsemple/pythongis_tutorials/docs/source/getting_started.rst

-4. If you need to install new package, including spatial packakes, look for the Anaconda folder at the Windows Start button, then click on Anaconda prompt.
+4. If you need to install new packages, including spatial packakes, look for the Anaconda folder at the Windows Start button, then click on Anaconda prompt.
 When the Anaconda prompt appears, enter the command below to install a new package.
 Conda installs many packages with ease, so you should use it often.

            conda install package_name